Easy Greek-Style Roasted Potatoes Recipe

 See the recipe card below for the full ingredients list👇

 I have made this recipe countless times, and it is absolutely foolproof.
 You mix all the ingredients, pour them into a large baking dish, add the potatoes, and bake them until the liquid is absorbed and the potatoes are nice and golden.
-It really is that simple.
+It is really that simple.
 Here is a step-by-step guide.

-• Prepare the Flavorful Mix: In a separate bowl, combine the remaining ingredients – the chicken stock, lemon juice, minced garlic, salt, dried herbs, and paprika.
+Step 2: Prepare the Flavorful Mix: In a separate bowl, combine the remaining ingredients – the chicken stock, lemon juice, minced garlic, salt, dried herbs, and paprika.
 Add the extra virgin olive oil and mix everything well until you have a cohesive mixture.

-• Coat the Potatoes: Pour the prepared mixture over the cut potatoes in the roasting pan.
+Step 3: Coat the Potatoes: Pour the prepared mixture over the cut potatoes in the roasting pan.
 Toss potatoes thoroughly to ensure they are all nicely coated with the flavorful mixture.
 There will be quite a bit of liquid in the pan and that’s fine.

-• Toss and Continue Roasting: After the initial 20 minutes, take the pan out of the oven and toss the potatoes again.
+Step 5: After the initial 20 minutes, take the pan out of the oven and toss the potatoes again.
 Place the pan back in the oven and roast for another 20 minutes.
 By this time, the liquid should be absorbed, and the potatoes will start to roast and get a nice golden color.

-• Final Roasting: Toss the potatoes again and roast them for an additional 5 to 10 minutes.
+Step 6: Final Roasting: Toss the potatoes again and roast them for an additional 5 to 10 minutes.
 Keep an eye on them during this time to ensure they are crisp and have golden brown edges without burning.

 perfectly roasted potatoes in a baking dish